AREAS OF CONCENTRATION

 DEREK F. DAHLGREN

-Mr. Dahlgren's practice encompasses all aspects of patent law including patent litigation, patent prosecution, opinions and counseling.
+Mr. Dahlgrenís practice encompasses all aspects of patent law including patent litigation, patent prosecution, opinions and counseling.
 Mr. Dahlgren has litigated a variety of patent matters in district courts throughout the country, ranging from Hatch-Waxman cases involving pharmaceuticals to cases involving smartphones and mobile Internet technology.
 He has experience in pre-litigation counseling, motions practice, Markman and efficiently managing discovery.
-Mr. Dahlgren also has substantial experience with contested matters before the USPTO including inter partes and ex parte reexaminations as well as interferences.
+Mr. Dahlgren also has substantial experience with ex parte reexaminations and contested matters before the USPTO, including interferences and post-grant proceedings before the Patent Trial and Appeal Board.

 Additionally, Mr. Dahlgren has experience in drafting and prosecuting patent applications before the USPTO, and in overseeing the prosecution of foreign counterpart applications.
 His expertise also extends to opinion and counseling work, which includes preparing freedom to operate/clearance opinions, as well as counseling as to the scope, validity and enforceability of rights of existing patents.

-Mr. Dahlgren graduated from Bucknell University in 2002 with a degree in Chemical Engineering.
-While an undergraduate, he participated on the Varsity Men's Lacrosse team, which won consecutive Patriot League Championships from 2000 to 2002.
+Mr. Dahlgren graduated from Bucknell University with a degree in Chemical Engineering.
+While an undergraduate, he participated on the Varsity Menís Lacrosse team, which won consecutive Patriot League Championships while he was there.
 After graduation, Mr. Dahlgren worked in the defense industry as an engineer responsible for developing a variety of chemical and biological detection systems.
 During that time, he also earned an M.S. in Biotechnology from Johns Hopkins University.

 - Cirrex Systems LLC v.
 InfraReDx, Inc.